jdkipp-AI/jdkipp-AI/README.md

 Python • TensorFlow • LangChain • ChromaDB • PyPDFLoader • Gradio • SQL • Excel • SAP

 ## Career Goal
-I’m building a portfolio that reflects both my technical AI training and my long-standing strengths in quality, analytics, and evaluation as I move into junior AI opportunities.
+I’m building a portfolio that combines AI training with deep experience in quality, analytics, and evaluation as I work toward a junior AI role.